 The husband and wife allegedly founded a company in China in 2015 without the hospital’s knowledge.
 While Zhou and Chen continued to be employed by Nationwide Children’s, they marketed products and services related to exosome isolation through their Chinese company.

-The indictment also alleges that in 2017, Zhou helped co-found an American biotechnology company.
-As of 2019, the company’s website advertised multiple products and services related to exosome isolation, including a kit that was developed from a trade secret created at a Nationwide Children’s research lab.
+The indictment also alleges that in 2017, Zhou and Chen helped co-found an American biotechnology company.
+As of 2019, the company’s website advertises multiple products and services related to exosome isolation, including a kit that was developed from a trade secret created at a Nationwide Children’s research lab.